frodef/getx/README.md

 This section contains information that can normally be ignored.

-GETX:SEEK, GETX:SELECT etc. are normal functions, and by CL evaluation rules cannot themselves perform the query according to GETX:? query processing.
-Rather, these functions return internal "special forms" (i.e. lists) that are the indicators recognized by GETX:? to perform the relevant operation.
-For example:
+GETX:SEEK, GETX:SELECT etc. are normal functions, and by CL evaluation rules cannot themselves perform the query according to the GETX:? query processing rules.
+Rather, these functions return internal "special indicators" (i.e. lists) that are subsequently recognized by GETX:? to perform the relevant operation.
+To illustrate:

     > (getx:select :first-name "Frode")
     => (GETX::%SELECT :FIRST-NAME "Frode" EQUAL)